ClarkMcGrew/edep-sim/README.md

 The energy deposition in each sensitive detector is recorded using the TG4HitSegment class.
-This class records the starting and stopping position of for each energy deposition step (the energy is *not* deposited at a point).
+This class records the starting and stopping position of each energy deposition step (the energy is *not* deposited at a point).
 It also records the particle depositing the energy, as well as the primary particle, or ultimate parent, associated with the energy deposit.

 The generated hit segment contains fields with the following information.
-It has the deprecated public fields, and accessor that should be used instead of the field:
+The ```public``` fields are deprecated, and you should use the accessors instead of the field:

   * Contrib: A vector of track identifiers which contributed to this hit segment.
 There is almost always only one contributor, but for certain